xxbtwxx/desensitivize/README.md

 {field A data field B sensitive data}
 ```

+### Beware
+If you pass a map with `struct` keys which struct has fields marked as `sensitive` it would redact the keys too which may lead to collisions and loss of data

+# NOTE
-NOTE: This package is still in experimental stage and may occasionally throw a panic
+This package is still in experimental stage and may occasionally throw a panic